-The domestic worker community remains one of the most vulnerable amid the pandemic, with many of them facing sudden job loss, pay cuts and delays in starting new employment contracts, so it’s imperative for us to give support where we can.
+The domestic worker community remained one of the most vulnerable amid the pandemic, with many of them facing sudden job loss, pay cuts and delays in starting new employment contracts, so it’s imperative for us to give support where we can.
 Ahead, Avril Rodrigues, Head of Communications at HELP, shares why the charity was founded, what it does to support the city’s migrant domestic workers, and how we can get support its cause.

 Read More: Sassy Supports – Grassroots Future